-As populations rise and global tastes shift towards meat-heavy Western diets, increasing agricultural yields will not meet projected food demands of what is expected to be 9.6 billion people – making it necessary to bring more land into cultivation.
+As populations rise and global tastes shift towards meat-heavy Western diets, increasing agricultural yields will not meet the projected food demands of what is expected to be 9.6 billion people – making it necessary to bring more land into cultivation.

 This will come at a high price, warn the authors, as the deforestation will increase carbon emissions as well as biodiversity loss, and increased livestock production will raise methane levels.
 They argue that current food demand trends must change through reducing waste and encouraging balanced diets.